MartinKavik/voting-solana-moonzoon/README.md

 The advantages are:

 - Reduced complexity caused by multiple languages and their ecosystems in one project.
-It leads to faster development, better Developer Experience and fewer bugs.
+It leads to faster development, better Developer eXperience and fewer bugs.

 - Improved performance thanks to Wasm + Rust.
 I can imagine that especially cryptographic operations are much faster in the Wasm runtime and could be parallelized in the future (if we can't use native browsers APIs like Web Crypto API).
 Also Zoon is faster than React or Svelte according to the [benchmarks](https://github.com/MoonZoon/MoonZoon#size--speed).